mike42/missile/README.md

 Howto
 -----

-First you need libusb1.0 On Debian this is the libusb-1.0-0-dev package:
+First you need libusb1.0 and ncurses.
+On Debian the packes are:

-        apt-get install libusb-1.0-0-dev
+        apt-get install libusb-1.0-0-dev libncurses-dev

 Now compile: